iotbzh/DEPRECATED-agl-service-iiodevices/README.md

 - Provide a json config file so that configures the device name and the channel name.
 - Handle several values simultaneously, see trigger
 - Update it to other iiodevices
-- channel static infos: add suffix in json for each different static infos between channels
 - read channel values only for the maximum frequency

 ## M3ULCB Kingfisher